vala-lang/vala-www/content/about/index.md

 Vala is designed to allow access to existing C libraries, especially GObject-based libraries, without the need for runtime bindings.
 All that is needed to use a library with Vala is an API file, containing the class and method declarations in Vala syntax.
 Vala currently comes with bindings for GLib and GTK+ and many others from the GNOME Platform.

+Vala can also be used to create C libraries too.

 ### Familiar

 The syntax of Vala is inspired by C# and Java, so if you have used either of those, you'll seamlessly adapt to writing Vala code.